 Map layers are visual representations added to a FieldScope project using Geographic Information System (GIS) data.
 Projects choose to include them to provide added information or context that participants in a project can interact with to better understand the data that has been collected.

-For example, phenology observations (from Budburst) are enhanced with a map layer showing land surface temperature (here visualized in pink and red).
-This can help participants study the connection between plant life cycle events and land surface temperature.
+For example, observations from the Budburst project are enhanced below with a map layer showing population density.
+This can help participants explore the connection between plant life cycles and the populations of surrounding areas.

 As another example, water quality data in the map below is overlain onto a map layer of major river basins and local watersheds in Alaska and the Yukon Territories.
 This can allow someone to analyze data across a watershed.